TasneemBatres/TasneemBatres.github.io/projects/circularity/README.md

 	physikz.updatePosition( /* Your Bracket Notation HERE */ );
 }
 ```

+## Suggestion
+You can make your circles move more quickly (once they are moving) by changing the `physikz.addRandomVelocity` line to have two extra arguments.
+This will make testing future steps easier.

+Back up in the `drawCircle()` function, try changing that line to be `physikz.addRandomVelocity(circle, canvas, 10, 10);`.
+If you want the circles to go faster, put bigger numbers.
+If you want them to go slower, put smaller ones.

 # TODO 5 : Keep your circles in the screen